PFTL/website/content/blog/13_storing_data.rst

         for data in x:
             f.write('{:4.1f}\n'.format(data))

-This comand is letting Python know that each number should be allocated 4 spaces in total, with only one decimal place.
+This command is letting Python know that each number should be allocated 4 spaces in total, with only one decimal place.
 Since the first numbers have only 3 characters (``0.5``), there will be a a space preceding the number.
-Later on, ``10.0`` will start right from the begenning, and the decimals will be nicely aligned.
+Later on, ``10.0`` will start right from the beginning, and the decimals will be nicely aligned.
 However, you will notice that ``100.0`` is displaced by one position (it takes 5, not 4 spaces).

 You can play a lot with the formatting.
 You can align the information to the left or to the right, adding spaces or any other character at either side, etc. I promise to cover this topic later on.
-But enough, let's keep storing data to a file.
+But for now it is enough, let's keep storing data to a file.

 Storing Data in Columns
 -----------------------
-Let's recover the example of before, where we stored two columns of data.
+Let's recover the example from before, where we stored two columns of data.
 We would like to do the same, without the use of numpy's ``savetxt``.
 With what we know of formatting we can already do this:

 .. code-block:: python